 Whilst France is perhaps best known for its wine, liqueurs play an important part in the country’s culinary history, with many household name liqueurs being exclusively distilled in French regions.

 Despite liqueur having originated in 13th century Italy, the history of French liqueur extends back almost as far and is believed to have begun in the 1500s when Benedictine monks first distilled the alcohol that later became Bénédictine; one of the finest liqueurs in the world.
-Whilst spirits were initially infused with medicinal herbs, French liqueurs now are blended with a wide range of distinguished flavors, and distilled multiple times to ensure a high quality drink.
+Whilst spirits were initially infused with medicinal herbs, French liqueurs now are blended with a wide range of distinguished flavours, and distilled multiple times to ensure a high-quality drink.

 From the elegant capital city of Paris to the stunning French Alps and beautiful, rural Provence, there are so many places to visit in France that make it an ideal destination for a liqueur tasting holiday.
 With Wine Paths, explore areas such as the Loire Valley, Normandy and Auvergne-Rhône-Alps for vineyards, châteaux, coastal towns and mountains as well as distillery tours and expert tastings.